 This is when the weather is at its coolest.
 Winters are refreshing and pleasant.
-The temperature gets uncomfortably hot from April onwards, easily reaching 35 degrees Celsius (104 degrees Fahrenheit), followed by monsoon rains from July to September.
+The temperature gets uncomfortably hot from April onward, easily reaching 35 degrees Celsius (104 degrees Fahrenheit).
+This is followed by monsoon rain from July to September.

-What to Do
+What to See and Do

 Festivals and Events